Reporting a recent rape or sexual assault to the police

 You will be allocated a sexual offences liaison officer (SOLO) who will support you through the investigation.
 They will take a detailed statement which will be passed on to CID, and CID will interview the accused.
 They may also arrange for a forensic examination in a specialist unit.
 This will be carried out by a specialist doctor.
 You can ask to see a female or male doctor.

-You can find out more about how the police will support you in this video.
+You can find out more about how the police will support you and an outline of the Scottish Justice System in this video.

 You may find it useful to talk to Moray Rape Crisis about your options and the support available throughout the criminal justice process.